ANOVA (Analysis of Variance)

 Type III Interpretation with Interaction

 MIDAS uses treatment coding.
 Treatment coding designates one level of each factor as the reference category (baseline level) and expresses the effects of all other levels as differences from it.
 The reference category is the first level in alphabetical order.
-When the interaction term is included, the Type III test for a main effect estimates the effect of that factor while the other factor is at its reference level.
-For example, if Factor A has levels A, B, C and Factor B has levels X, Y, the reference categories are A and X, and the Type III test for the main effect of Factor A tests the effect of Factor A when Factor B is at X. With balanced data, this coincides with the test about marginal means averaged across all levels.
-With unbalanced data, the two may differ.
+When the interaction term is included, the Type III main effect for each factor depends on the treatment coding reference category.
+For example, if Factor A has levels A, B, C and Factor B has levels X, Y, the reference categories are A and X (the first level in alphabetical order).
+The Type III sum of squares for Factor A represents the additional explanatory power of Factor A's levels compared to a model without them, evaluated when Factor B is at reference level X. With balanced data, this coincides with the effect averaged across all levels of Factor B. With unbalanced data, the two may differ.

 Reading the Results